 The Strata highbacks are made with a lightweight Duraflex material.
 It is designed specifically to be responsive and withstand cold temperatures without adding in the weight of a stiffer highback.
 The Strata’s highbacks are slightly asymmetrical.
 I noticed that making a difference more outside of the park as an all-mountain binding rather than a feature that helps me spin or butter.
 The highbacks look so nice too. ea

 I tend to pick my snowboard up from the closest highback that is pointing up at me.
 Here on the east coast, we tend to hike park features a lot when they are good because there aren’t many days on the hill where the entire park has perfect conditions.
 The highbacks on the strata don’t have an eva foam lining the top of them.
 To be honest, this foam doesn’t help me ride in any way.
 However, I use it to help me pick my board up for hiking.
 The Strata doesn’t have anything to grip, so when your gloves are wet, it tests your grip.

-This is an early 2023 release.
-I jumped at buying the Acid Green color because it was the only one that was available.
-It looks awesome.
+This was an early 2023 release when I bought it.
+I jumped at buying the Acid Green color because it was the only one that was available at the time.
+I think looks awesome.
 I just would have preferred the white or black versions.
-The good news is they will be coming soon.
+The good news is there will be more colors available soon.
 The 2023 Union Binding Brochure shows these colorways.

 Who Is the Union Strata a Good Fit For?

 These bindings are perfect for anyone looking for a freestyle / park binding that is fully capable of riding any other terrain at the resort too.
 If you are looking for a binding that will help you progress your park riding while still being responsive enough to charge the rest of the resort, get the Union Strata Bindings.

 The Union Strata’s flex pairs well with any snowboard that is in the mid flexing range.
 If your board has a flex rating between 4-6 out of 10, the Strata will be perfect for you.